datalad-handbook/book/docs/code_from_chapters/dgpa.rst

 There are many ways to do this (section :ref:`chapter_thirdparty` has all the details), but a convenient way is `Gin <https://gin.g-node.org>`_, a free hosting service for DataLad datasets.

 First, you need to head over to `gin.g-node.org <https://gin.g-node.org>`__, log in, and upload an :term:`SSH key`.
-Then, under your user account, create a new repository, and copy it's SSH URL.
+Then, under your user account, create a new repository, and copy its SSH URL.
 A step by step instruction with screenshots is in the section :ref:`gin`.

 .. importantnote:: The 0.16 release will have a convenience command